Hours

 If continuing with a language you previously studied, enroll in the class in which you are placed through the FLP test or AP/IB score.
 If you believe your placement score is inaccurate, register as directed by your score, but discuss your concerns with your foreign language professor once you arrive on campus.
 Students will not receive credit for a class at a lower level than the level of their placement without following the procedure outlined in the Undergraduate Bulletin under “Foreign Language Placements”.

-Due: July 13 (available May 27)
+Due: May 31 (available May 1)

 You should begin the GPS when you receive it.
 It will help you 1). prepare for June Advising, 2). complete course selection for the fall semester, 3). explore more intentionally your academic plans and goals, and 4). help your lower-division adviser get to know you better.

-Advising for Pre-Professional Interests
+Advising for pre-professional interests

 Careers in the health professions (e.g., medicine, dentistry, veterinary, physician’s assistant, physical therapy, nursing) do not require a particular major, but they do require planning in order to complete requirements and take advantage of additional learning opportunities such as study abroad.
-Most prehealth students will take one or two science classes in the first semester.
+Most pre-health students will take one or two science classes in the first semester.

 Visit the Prehealth @ WFU website for important information about course recommendations based on your AP/IB experience and projected major.